LuXDAmore/generative-art/README.md

                     return ({ context }) => {

-                        // Here you can return an animation
+                        // Here you can return some animated stuff

                     };